-Whether you're hungover or hungry, breakfast diners hold a special place in our hearts
+Whether you're hungover or hangry, breakfast diners hold a special place in our hearts

 While breakfast diners aren’t typically known for their remarkable pendant lighting or attention to detail, you can usually count on the server to make sure your coffee stays refilled and your pancakes, eggs, and bacon arrive piping hot.

 Below is our list of essential Tucson breakfast diners.
-For nicer breakfast joints, read 22 Upscale Breakfast & Brunch Picks in Tucson and Feasts, Views & Mimosas: 6 Fancy Sunday Brunch Buffets.
+For nicer breakfast joints, read Feasts, Views & Mimosas: 6 Fancy Sunday Brunch Buffets.

 3132 E. Ajo Way

 Though the exterior is inconspicuous, service is surprisingly quick and efficient.
-Definitely a classic Tucson breakfast diner.
+Come in for the chorizo and eggs and a slice of homemade pie.

 For more information, visit Ajo Cafe on Facebook.